Techcable/zsh2xonsh/README.md

 We have `zsh` handle all the globbing/quoting/bizzare POSIX quirks.

-If we encounter an unsupported feature (like a `for` loop), we throw a descriptive error instead of doing something potenitally incorrect.
+In the face of ambiguity, or if we encounter an unsupported feature (like a `for` loop), then we fail-fast.

 This is the most important feature.
 If something can't be supported 100%, then it will throw a descriptive error.
 Anything else is a bug :)